 Instead, try lowering the temperature of the water when you are ready to shampoo and give it a cool rinse after for optimal results.
 If you must have that super-hot shower, protect your locks with a shower cap.

 Over time, using conditioner will keep your hair healthier, too.
 Using conditioner regularly not only adds more luster to your hair but will also make it easier for you to comb it out.

 Are you noticing hair loss?
 Don't ignore the signs; see a hair loss treatment specialist to find out what you can do to curb this often-permanent condition.
-Call or visit Dr. Diep, a San Jose hair transplant doctor, at MHTA Clinic to learn more.
+Call or visit Dr. John Diep, a San Jose hair transplant doctor, at MHTA Clinic to learn more.